-He radically transited Uyo the state’s capital from a glorified village to small mega city with massive infrastructural strides.
+He radically transited Uyo the state’s capital from a glorified village to a small mega city with massive infrastructural strides.

-He built bridges, an international stadium which is the best this side of Africa, a 5 star hotel, world class hospitals and a whole lot of other developmental initiatives that announced the state to the world as the new developmental sensation to look out for.
+He built bridges, an international stadium which is the best this side of Africa, a 5-star hotel, world-class hospitals and a whole lot of other developmental initiatives that announced the state to the world as the new developmental sensation to look out for.

 Akwa Ibom state still has a sizable population and negligible economic strength but for its oil assets, it is one state that will possibly rise to the top five soonest.